zdzislaw-s/howtographql/README.md

 Tutorial](https://www.howtographql.com/graphql-python/0-introduction/) and
 might be helpful to whoever intends to do that tutorial.

+There is a commit that includes Subscriptions, which unfortunately are not covered in the tutorial.

 The commits are roughly aligned with the original chapters (with my take on naming and such here and there) and are best followed alongside the tutorial.